 TOSlink ADAT Cables can be relatively fragile, as they are made of glass within the cable.
 They pass light which carries a digital audio signal.
-Each end of the cable typically comes with a small plastic cover, which looks like a small bubble, which needs to be removed in order to fit the cable properly into the port.
+Each end of the cable typically comes with a small plastic cover, which looks like a small bubble and needs to be removed in order to fit the cable properly into the port.

 When you remove this cover you will see a very tiny flat glass lens.
 This lens meets up inside the ADAT Port with another small lens creating a tight fit so that light can pass.
 You will see a red light emanating from the ADAT Out Ports on your unit, or from the cable itself when it is sending a signal.